Combinatorial characterization of upward planarity: graph

-A directed graph together with an upward planar order is called an \textbf{upward planarly ordered graph} or \textbf{\UPO graph}.
-Any \UPO graph must be acyclic.
-Obviously, $(U_1)=(P_1)$, say $\prec$ is a linear extension of $\rightarrow$. $(U_2)$, under $(U_1)$, is equivalent to $O(v)^-=I(v)^++1$ (with respect to $\prec$) for any progressive vertex $v$.
+\begin{defn} A directed graph together with an upward planar order is called an \emph{upward planarly ordered graph} or \emph{\UPO graph} for short. \end{defn} Any \UPO graph must be acyclic.
+Obviously, $(U_1)=(P_1)$, say $\prec$ is a linear extension of $\rightarrow$. $(U_2)$, under $(U_1)$, is equivalent to $O(v)^-=I(v)^++1$ (with respect to $\prec$) for any processive vertex $v$.

 The following lemma is an easy consequence of $(U_3)$.

 \begin{lem} Let $G$ be an acyclic directed graph, $\prec$ a linear order on $E(G)$, and $v_1$ and $v_2$ be two vertices of $G$.
 If $\prec$ satisfies $(U_3)$, then